Home / Academy / Funding & Investment / What Is Pre-Money Valuation?

 What Is Pre-Money Valuation?

-Pre-money valuation is what your company is worth before investment.
-Learn how investors calculate it and how to negotiate yours.
+Pre-money valuation is what your company is worth before receiving new investment.
+Learn how it is set and why it matters for dilution.

 Key Takeaways

-• Pre-money valuation is the agreed value of the company before the investment is made
+• Pre-money valuation is the agreed value of a company immediately before a new investment is made.

 Related Articles